jamnjon/boatsurfing/docs/production_readme.md

-BoatSurfing is a full-stack web application inspired by CouchSurfing.
+BoatSurfing is a full-stack web application for boat sharing.
+Like many people, I hate it when I feel like going out on my boat but nobody is available to come out with me (can't really do water sports without a driver).
+People without a boat can now post on this app and join me, or anybody else, to do some water sports!
 It utilizes Ruby on Rails on the backend, a PostgreSQL database, and React.js with a Flux architectural framework on the frontend.

 ## Features & Implementation